Ranadip13/Old-Car-Price-Prediction-Using-Regression-Machine-Learning-in-Python/README.md

-# Old Car price prediction - Regression ML project
+# Old Car Price Prediction Using Regression Machine Learning in Python
-To evaluate the appropriate price for a second-hand/old car, one typically considers factors such as the number of years, the type of fuel, and the number of kilometers it has run.
-In this project, the task is to create a machine learning model that can predict the price of a car based on its specifications.
+The objective of this project is to determine the accurate price of a second-hand car.
+Based on specifications such as the number of years the car has been used, fuel type, total KM it has run, etc. a predictive model can be built to estimate the appropriate price.

 In this project, a step-by-step approach to creating a Machine Learning predictive model for such scenarios was discussed.
 This flow can be used as a template to solve any supervised ML classification problem.
 The flow of the case study is as below: